How Much Does Business Health Insurance Cost Per Employee?

 Senior Consultant, Employee Benefits

-Business Health Insurance schemes work much the same as personal Private Medical Insurance, but the policy is paid for by your company rather than the individual themselves.
-Just like with the cost of Private Medical Insurance, there are a number of factors that can impact how much you pay.
+Just like with the cost of Private Medical Insurance, there are many factors that can affect how much you pay.
 We look at these below.

 Business Factors Affecting Cost

-Employees’ ages
+Employees’ Ages

 Older employees cost more to insure than younger ones (as they’re more likely to make a claim in later years).
 For example, you might expect to pay around £40 per month for a worker in their 30s, while an employee aged 60+ could cost more than £120 per month.